 Men and Women

 Strehlow developed a very close rapport with local men who in turn shared details of their religion and culture, the nature of which was excluded from women, and thus Carl’s wife Frieda.
-Frieda’s diaries reveal that her role as a wife of a missionary was unhappy and the major cause was her lack of rapport with Aboriginal women because of their constant fighting.
-In addition, Frieda found the women to be apathetic toward child rearing to the extent of not caring whether they lived or died.
+Frieda’s diaries reveal that her role as a wife of a missionary was unhappy and the major cause was her lack of rapport with Aboriginal women.

 Aboriginal women appeared demoralised.
 They had lost their major organising role and responsibility in food gathering including that related to shifting of locations to camp near abundant food after rain, for example.
 The Mission provided sustenance in times of shortage or drought.
-[16] The women became sedentary and were thus sidelined from a purposeful role and their apathy in child rearing no doubt reflected this.
+[16] The women became sedentary and were thus sidelined from a purposeful role and their apathy in child rearing (according to Frieda Strehlow) perhaps reflected this.
 However, the men dominated ceremony albeit in the modified form as practised out of sight of the Missionaries.

 Christianising